johngodlee/geosci_linux_intro/geosci_linux_intro.md

 Press "Enter", then follow the instructions.
 When it asks for your password use the one you use to login to MyEd, don't worry if the password doesn't look like it's being typed, the computer is just trying to keep your details secret!

 ## The Linux folder structure
-Make sure you are connected to the Linux burn server using whatever means suits you.
+By this point you should be connected to the Linux burn server using whatever means suits you, if not, go back and try again, using one of the options above.
 When you first login your terminal window should look like this:

 ![](img/prompt.png)